Slidecraft 101: 7 Tips and Tricks

 October 14, 2023

 Hello and welcome back to my multi-part series about what I like to call slidecrafting; The art of putting together slides that are functional and aesthetically pleasing.
 I will be using quarto presentations.
-This is the fifth post, you can find the previous post under the category slidecraft 101.
+This is the fifth post, you can find all other posts in the slidecraft 101 project.

 Doing my personal slidecrafting sessions I sometimes find little ideas I share on social media.
 This post is a collection of 7 such nuggets in one place, with the hope that it will stop them from disappearing into the ether.